 By my third child I thought I knew plenty about feeding challenges.
 I was wrong.
 The hardest was yet to come.
-I’m excited to share our story and how I got my one year old to eat again and a special recipe that literally saved her life.
+I’m excited to share our story and how I got my one year old to eat again, plus a special recipe that literally saved her life.

 Every parent wants their kids to be good eaters, right?